nodeshift-starters/reactive-example/README.md

 Installing the Kafka Operator using the Web Console of Openshift is pretty straightforward.

-First, go to the *Operator Hub* and search for *Kafak*.
+First, go to the *Operator Hub* and search for *Kafka*.
 A few choices might show up,  but we want the one that says "Strimzi" which is the community Kafka version.

 Since we just want the defaults, we can just click *install* on the next 2 screens.
 Then wait until the operator is ready.